Warren Carther: Innovation

-In 1972, when he first became intrigued with the notion of working in glass, it was not what he had seen that excited him but what it was what he had not seen.
+In 1972, when he first became intrigued with the notion of working in glass, it was not what he had seen that excited him but what it was that he had not seen.
 At a time when all other art forms were changing, glass, it seemed to him, was not.
-He wondered why so few artists were exploring a material, which was capable of so much.
-After becoming aware of the, still very young, Studio Glass Movement in the USA (Studio glass), he studied glass blowing in New York (1974) and California (1975–1977), Carther returned to Canada to explore the material on his own.
+He wondered why so few artists were exploring a material which was capable of so much.
+After becoming aware of the, still very young, Studio Glass Movement in the USA (Studio glass), he studied glass-blowing in New York (1974) and California (1975–1977), Carther returned to Canada to explore the material on his own.

 He wanted to work sculpturally in glass on a very large scale and within architectural environments.
 Not wanting to accept the structural and aesthetic limitations of stained glass, he began experimenting with techniques such as acid etching and abrasive blast carving.
 In 1981, Carther came to the realization that he did not need lead at all, that if he worked with thicker ¾ inch plate glass, he could carve deeply into glass with abrasive blast and not compromise the structural capabilities of the glass, allowing him to work at almost any scale.
 He also began to fire glass enamel onto the plate for colour.
 This method of working became his primary technique.